← Back to Guides

 Let book by book apply the best fit

-When you import or add books, book by book uses the metadata gathered for each title to determine the most appropriate Square categories to apply.
+When you import or add books, book by book uses the descriptions, subjects, and other book details gathered for each title to determine the most appropriate Square categories to apply.

 That includes the reporting category that best fits the book, so the category setup in Square can do useful work instead of becoming a bucket for manual fixes.